kcha/psiplot/README.md

     1.  color name (as specified by `colors()`)
     2.  hex color code (\#rrggbb)

+Tips:

-The samples under SampleName MUST MATCH the names in the PSI input table.
+-   The samples under SampleName MUST MATCH the names in the input table.
 Only the samples listed in the config file will be represented in the resulting plots.
-Other samples in the PSI table but not in the config file will be ignored.
-This may be useful if you want to customize the type of samples in your plots.
+Other samples in the input table but not in the config file will be ignored.
+This may be useful for plotting only a subset of samples.
+-   The column **Order** does not need to be in sorted order.
+Thus, you can change the ordering of your samples by simply changing the order number.

 #### The R way